jamesjmcconnell/PodPace/README.md

 I made this because listening to a podcast at 2x speed with Larry Summers was unbearable, he was so slow and going higher made other people too hard to understand

+I also used this as an oppourtunity to try ourt a bunch of coding models/agents, with very limited oversight, i guided some decisons but gave agents lots of freedom to write bad code

 ## Prerequisites

 Before running the application, ensure you have the following installed and configured: